- Treatment for erectile dysfunction with tadalafil

 Treatment for erectile dysfunction with tadalafil

-Tadalafil is a prescription-only medicine used in adult men for the treatment of erectile dysfunction (ED).
-ED is defined as the persistent inability to achieve or maintain an erection sufficient for satisfactory sexual activity.
+Tadalafil is a prescription-only medicine for the treatment of erectile dysfunction (ED), defined as the persistent inability to achieve or maintain an erection sufficient for satisfactory sexual activity.

-Tadalafil belongs to a group of medicines known as phosphodiesterase type-5 (PDE-5) inhibitors.
-It works by helping to increase blood flow to the penis during sexual stimulation, which may help some men achieve and maintain an erection.
-Tadalafil does not cause an erection on its own; sexual stimulation is required.
+Tadalafil is a phosphodiesterase type-5 (PDE-5) inhibitor that increases blood flow to the penis during sexual stimulation, helping some men achieve and maintain an erection.
+It does not cause an erection without sexual stimulation.

-A UK-registered healthcare professional will review your information and determine whether tadalafil may be appropriate.
-If suitable, a prescription can be issued following clinical assessment.
+A UK-registered pharmacist will review your information and, if tadalafil is clinically appropriate, a prescription can be issued following assessment.

 Important information